AICC/CMI-5_Spec_Current/cmi5_spec.md

     <td valign="top"><p><strong>Description:</strong> A score used by the LMS to determine passing or failure of judged activity in the AU (if the AU has scoring).</p>
       <p><strong>Usage: </strong></p>
       <ul>
-        <li>The "masteryScore" is passed to the AU at runtime by the LMS (as defined in the cmi5 Runtime Specification).</li>
+        <li>The "masteryScore" is passed to the AU at runtime by the LMS (See xAPI State Data Model, Section 10.0).</li>
-        <li>If the AU has scoring, it will use the "masteryScore" to determine pass/fail (as defined in the cmi5 Runtime Specification)</li>
+        <li>If the AU has scoring, it will use the "masteryScore" to determine pass/fail.</li>
         <li>The "masteryScore" is a scaled, decimal value between 0 and 1 (inclusive) with up to 4 decimal places of precision.</li>
       </ul>
       <p><strong>Value space: </strong>Decimal number.<br>